li-zonghan/lzh11.github.io/_pages/about.md

 Please feel free to reach out to me if you have any questions or wish to collaborate on any related projects.
 Email: zh-li22@mails.tsinghua.edu.cn; lzh3603@gmail.com

 # 📰 News
 - 2024.12: Presented my poster on *Mining the potential of large languange models on nudging daily energy and water conservation* at AGU24 in Washington D.C.
-Take a look!
 - 2024.10: Awarded National Scholarship for two consecutive years.
 - 2024.09: Attended International Conference on Applied Energy in Niigata, Japan and presented my work.